 This Almond Cherry Seared Salmon is the perfect date night centerpiece, and features rich King salmon seared to perfection and topped with hot, juicy cherries and toasted almonds.

-This post is sponsored by Regal New Zealand King Salmon, but as always, all opinions are my own.
+This post is sponsored by Regal New Zealand King Salmon.

 I recently had a chance to cook with some King salmon– a rich and decadent seafood luxury– and the cherries made the fish even more spectacular.
 This recipe for Almond Cherry Seared Salmon is perfect for Date Night, is easy to make, and is ready in about 25 minutes.

 Awhile back, I had a chance to cook with (and fall in love with) the gorgeous, thick, and marbled King salmon fillets from Regal New Zealand King Salmon.

 Regal’s salmon farming is so well-run and eco-friendly that it’s been awarded the Best Aquaculture Practices certification from the Global Aquaculture Alliance, and is listed as a ‘Best Choice’ from the Monterey Bay Aquarium’s Seafood Watch— making it both a delicious and environmentally friendly choice.

 Look for Regal’s King Salmon in the frozen food section at Costco!

 I Can’t Find King Salmon.
 Can I Use A Different Type of Salmon?

 Of course!
 Swap these fillets out for sockeye salmon, or grab some BAP certified Atlantic salmon.
 (But keep your eye out for King salmon– it’s fabulous!)

 Learn more about salmon: Wild Salmon vs. Farmed Salmon